-In order to reach these goals and objectives, WCDC uses a variety of Evidence Based Practices (EBP) to support all services and programs.
-These include, Inpatient treatment, Intensive Outpatient, Outpatient and Extended Care Residential Services, Oxford Houses with Recovery Coaching, and sober living houses.
+In order to reach these goals and objectives, WCMHC uses a variety of evidence-based practices (EBP's) to support all services and programs.
+These include, inpatient treatment, intensive outpatient, outpatient and extended care residential services, Oxford Houses with recovery coaching, and sober living houses.

-WCDC also uses Moral Reconation Therapy, a program that seeks to rehabilitate the cognitive and behavioral processes of individuals with criminal behaviors.
-It seeks to lessen recidivism by giving participants a stronger sense of morality.
-It is a system set up to challenge the criminal thought processes and to get participants to see new ways of interacting with their environments.
+WCMHC also uses Moral Reconation Therapy, a program that seeks to rehabilitate the cognitive and behavioral processes of criminals.
+It seeks to reduce recidivism by giving clients a stronger sense of morality.
+It is a system set up to challenge the criminal thought processes and to get criminals to see new ways of interacting with their environments.

 Thinking for a Change curriculum is a program that seeks to reduce criminal thinking.
-The program focuses on cognitive restructuring, interpersonal skills and problem solving skills.
+The program focuses on cognitive restructuring, interpersonal skills, and problem solving skills.

-The ARA measures a participant's risk of recidivism, and uses offender attributes and behaviors to predict outcomes.
+The ARA measures a client's risk of recidivism and uses offender attributes and behaviors to predict outcomes.
 It helps determine treatment and supervision needs.
 Factors measured include criminal history, education, employment, financial history, family history, and substance use.

-Texas Christian University (TCU) is a standardized screening tool used in adult criminal justice/ settings to facilitate clinical and diagnostic criteria for trauma related disorders as specified in the Diagnostic and Statistical Manual (DSM-5).
-This screening will assist with identification of trauma related issues and readiness for treatment.
+Texas Christian University (TCU) is a standardized screening tool used in adult criminal justice settings to facilitate clinical and diagnostic criteria for trauma related disorders as specified in the Diagnostic and Statistical Manual (DSM-5).
+This screening assists with identification of trauma related issues and readiness for treatment.

 The Trauma Screening Questionnaire (TSQ) is a 10 item symptom screen to be used with all types of traumatic stress.
 Post-Traumatic Stress Disorder (PTSD) must be addressed for mental health and substance abuse.
-Research has shown that when PTSD is not recognized and addressed relapse is inevitable.
+When PTSD is not recognized and addressed, relapse is inevitable.

 Medication Assisted Treatment (MAT) refers to medication treatment for substance use disorders.
-This includes any pharmacologic intervention that includes treatment in conjunction with medication.
-Medications may include Vivitrol, Campral and Antabuse for alcohol addiction and Vivitrol, Suboxone or methadone for opioid addiction.
+This includes any pharmacologic intervention in conjunction with treatment.
+Medications may include Vivitrol, Campral, and Antabuse for alcohol addiction and Vivitrol, Suboxone, or Methadone for opioid addiction.

 Risk and Needs Triage (RANT and RANT-Plus) is a computer based client risk/needs assessment.
-The computer generates a report sorting individuals into one of four quadrants of risk/needs; high risk, high needs, low risk, low needs.
+The computer generates a report sorting individuals into one of four quadrants of risk/needs; high risk, high needs, low risk, or low needs.
 The report will facilitate treatment for addiction, mental illness, chronic medical conditions, homelessness and chronic unemployment.

-Cognitive Behavior Therapy (CBT) is a time limited, problem solving oriented therapy.
+Cognitive Behavior Therapy (CBT) is a time-limited, problem solving oriented therapy.
 CBT is designed to teach specific skills to assist with distorted thinking and enable participants to alter or change beliefs that have created difficulties in life.
 CBT is effective for criminal thinking and addiction.
 CBT facilitates life changes that are positive and beneficial.